Requinard/fastapi-playground/README.md

 - Open-ended dependency system that makes dependencies a breeze to manage
 - Fully type annotated

+## What are some other cool tools in here

+### Hypothesis

+Hypothesis is a data generator for test cases.
+It can generate random strings, numbers and even `Pydantic` models!
+This makes is very useful to automatically write unit tests without setting up a gazillion test cases.

+### Schemathesis

+Built on top of Hypothesis, schemathesis allows us to `automatically` test an entire API.
+We can point it at an OpenAPI spec and it will immediately try every endpoint.
+If errors occur or the endpoint responds outside of its documentation, schemathesis will throw it as an error.

+### Pytest extensions

+- pytest-fast-first > Runs the fastest tests first and the slowest tests last
+- pytest-clarity > Improve error messages by providing diffs
+- pytest-snapshot > Write and validate tests with snapshots.
+Useful when there are a lot of validations to do
+- pytest-repeat > Run a test multiple times.
+Useful when dealing with randomness
+- respx > Mock HTTP servers to test API calls

+### Black

+Black in a code-formatter that does not let you configure it.
+It's for the best.

 ## How to run it?

 First make sure you have the following installed: